NIPN sub-national nutrition dashboard

 - An Excel template to easily produce a visual dashboard.

-Note on countries sub-national divisions
+Note about sub-national divisions

 - To initiate dialogue between policy makers and data analysts regarding multisectoral nutrition indicators, programmes and investments.